lance-gg/lance/docs/spaceships.md

 The networked game is architected around the following components:

 * **The server**.
-Represented by the `ServerEngine` class.
+Implemented by the `ServerEngine` class.
 The code in this class will run on the authoritative server only.
 * **The clients**.
-Represented by the `ClientEngine` class.
+Implemented by the `ClientEngine` class.
 The code in this class will run on each browser playing the game.
+The client code will need to collect the user's inputs, and send them to the server.
 * **The game logic**.
-Represented by the `GameEngine` class.
-In extrapolation mode, the code in this class runs on the server, but is also executed on each client, as each client attempts to extrapolate what is happening on the authoritative server.
+Implemented by the `GameEngine` class.
+In interpolation mode, the code in this class runs only on the server.
+However, in extrapolation mode, the code in this class runs on the server, and is also executed on each client, as each client attempts to extrapolate (predict) what is happening on the authoritative server.
 * **Multiple game objects**.
 The `GameObject` is the base class for all kinds of game objects.
-Each game object will be associated with one or more render objects, as well as one or more physics objects.
+Each game object can be associated with one or more render assets (such as sprites), as well as one or more physics objects.
 For example, in a game of spaceships, each spaceship is a game object, but each spaceship game object will have multiple render objects associated with it, such as the spaceship image, the engine thrust images, and an explosion image which is rendered when the spaceship explodes.
 In addition, a single spaceship game object is linked to physical objects in a physics engine.
-And the physical object will likely be a very simple shape, like a square or a triangle or a point.
+And the physical object will likely be a very simple shape, like a rectangle or a circle or a point.
+* **Physics**.
+Lance supports three physics models.
+For this game, we will use the simplified *2D Simple Physics* mode.
+In this mode, all game objects inherit from the `DynamicObject` class, and the corresponding physics engine is `SimplePhysicsEngine`.
 * **Synchronization**.
 Lance provides several ways to synchronize between the server and the clients.
 The game developer must configure which synchronization method works best for any given game.
+For this game we will use extrapolation mode.

 As you write your game, you will need to implement your own extensions (sub-classes) of the classes above.
-But most of the interesting stuff will happen in your extension of GameEngine.
+But most of the game logic will happen in your extensions of `GameEngine` and `ServerEngine`.

 ## Basic Flow